 Step Instructions Result 3.
-Edit package in Repackager and build Windows Installer package To exclude files that are not part of the package, open the Files and Folders view, right-click on the [WindowsVolume] folder and select Exclude All from the context menu.
-Click Save.
-Note • For instructions, see Excluding All Files in a Directory.
-The [WindowsVolume] folder is displayed in red to indicate that it is excluded: [WindowsVolume] [ProgramFilesFolder] [WindowsFolder] Open the Repackaged Output view and click Build to build a Windows Installer package.
+Edit package in Repackager and build Windows Installer package Repackager and build Windows To exclude files that are not part of the package, open the Files and Folders view, right-click on the [WindowsVolume] folder and select Exclude All from the context menu.
+Click Save .
+The [WindowsVolume] folder is displayed in red to indicate that it is excluded: WindowsVolume] The [WindowsVolume] The [ProgramFilesFolder] The [WindowsFolder] Open the Repackaged Output view and click Build to build a Windows Installer package.
 Note • For instructions, see Building a Windows Installer Package.
-The Repackager project file has been converted to a Windows Installer package, located in the following directory: C:\Packages\MSI_Package\ SampleApplication.msi Copy all of the files in the C:\Packages\MSI_Package directory (including the SampleApplication.msi file) to the following directory on the machine where AdminStudio is installed: C:\ASEvalGuideDataFiles\ SampleApplicationSetup\ New Windows Installer package (and other associated files) are now in the same main directory as the other evaluation data files.
-Sample Application.Context.ism Sample Application.Context.msi Sample Application.ism Sample Application.msi Sample Application.msi Sample Application.sml Sample Application_SoftwareId.cab
+The Repackager project file has been converted to a Windows Installer package, located in the following directory: C:\Packages\MSI_Package\ SampleApplication.msi Copy all of the files in the C:\Packages\MSI_Package directory (including the SampleApplication.msifile) to the following directory on the machine where AdminStudio is installed: C:\ASEvalGuideDataFiles\ SampleApplicationSetup\ New Windows Installer package (and other associated files) are now in the same main directory as the other evaluation data files.
+Sample Application.Context.ism Sample Application.Context.msi Sample Application.ism Sample Application.ism Sample Application.msi Sample Application.xml Sample Application.SoftwareId.cab